redox-os/website/content/news/this-month-240330.md

 bjorn3 removed more duplicated code and moved more drivers to device categories.

-He also fixed some bugs.
+He also fixed some driver bugs during the cleanup.

 ## Boot Loader